Click on images to access link

 Frida Kahlo During her lifetime, Frida Kahlo created some 200 paintings, 55 of which are self-portraits.
 When asked why she painted so many self- portraits, Frida replied: “Because I am so often alone…because I am the subject I know best.”
 Pablo Picasso asked the question, “Are we to paint what’s on the face, what’s inside the face, or what’s behind it?

-Please join us for a wonderful new show in the Schelfhaudt Gallery on Friday, February 10th from 5:00-7:00pm for a celebration of a cornucopia of self-portraits from around the country, some as far as Portland, OR, Tuscan AZ, New York City and of course our beloved Bridgeport, CT!
+Please join us for a wonderful new show in the Schelfhaudt Gallery, University of Bridgeport in Connecticut on Friday, February 10th from 5:00-7:00pm for a celebration of a cornucopia of self-portraits from around the country, some as far as Portland, OR, Tuscan AZ, New York City and of course our beloved Bridgeport, CT!
 The reception is free and open to the public.
 Exhibition runs through April 8th.

-The 7th Annual Juried Exhibition, February 2-25, 2017 at Gallery 110, showcase work by emerging and established artists.
+Participation in the "Greetings From the Anthropocene" Exhibition at, Gallery 110, Seattle, WA, showcase work by emerging and established artists.
 The gallery location and reputation offer artists exposure to professional reviews, access to Seattle’s Pioneer Square gallery district and First Thursday Art Walk.
 Curated by Maiza Laurent Hixson.

 Thursday, January 12, 2017, 6-9 pm